Skip to main content

 print(f"Failed: {batch_info.counts.failed}")

-print("\nTask Details:")
+print("\nTask Results:")

-for task in tasks_response.tasks:
+for task in results.tasks:

 print(f" - {task.task_id or task.deepresearch_id}")